gucou1/The-World-of-Pokemon-SQL-/The World of Pokémon/README.md

 ## Querying Data

-### 1. Which Pokémon Has the highest total points?
+### 1. Which Pokémon has the highest total points?
 And the lowest?
 <details><summary>SQL Code: </summary>
 <p>